Frequently Asked Questions:

 Q: Can I bring my camera?

-A: No recorders or cameras with detachable telephoto lenses are allowed.
+A: No recorders or cameras are permitted.

 Q: Is this a non-smoking event?